h0bb3/tictactoe_react/README.md

 ## Changes in this version:

 * DRY: Board size can be changed, and this information is stored in one and only one place.
 * DRY: Rendering of squares has been refactored with duplication
+* Separation of concerns: game is refactored into it's own class
+* AI player using negimax algorithm

 # Getting Started with Create React App